george-studenko/100_Days_of_ML_Code/README.md

 ## Day 26 : Oct 25, 2018

 **Today's Progress** : Kept working on the Image Captioning project, starting to define the CNN and RNN models that I will start using, for the CNN encoder I will be using the pre-trained ResNet-50 as for the RNN I'm still working on it but I will be using LSTMs cells.
-I also found an insteresting Pandas Dataframes cheatsheet that I'm adding to the collection, check the link below.
+I also found an interesting Pandas Dataframes cheat sheet that I'm adding to the collection, check the link below.

 **Thoughts**: I need more practice with RNNs, I feel more confident with CNNs at the moment but I should be able to pull it out.